The wedding guide: how to pull off your outfit (1/4)

 The main pitfall when combining two different patterns is that one takes precedence over the other.
 And we don't really want that if we're looking for harmony.

-Good mouth
+Good face

 The shirt and tie patterns are similar in scale (spacing between the elements that make up the respective patterns)

-watercolor suit wedding tie shirt gray light blue white
+watercolor wedding suit tie shirt gray light blue white

 Mix three different patterns together